sneha-afk/KeplerKV/docs/planning.md

 ## June 28, 2024

 A key-value store is far less coupled than a relational database and I intend to focus my efforts in learning how to make an effective CLI that is easy to expand and interpret.

+## resources used

+1. [How to Write a Programming Language](https://accu.org/journals/overload/26/145/balaam_2510/) series by Andy Balaam
+2. [TosLang](https://faouellet.github.io/categories/toslang/) series by Félix-Antoine Ouellet